iswix-llc/iswix-tutorials/README.md

 [Desktop Application](https://github.com/iswix-llc/iswix-tutorials/tree/master/desktop-application) A simple WPF application with a shortcut on the desktop.

 [Web Application](https://github.com/iswix-llc/iswix-tutorials/tree/master/web-application) A basic ASP.NET website installed on IIS.
+Implemented in .NET Framework 4.5 and WiX v3.11.
+(Votive)

 [Windows Service](https://github.com/iswix-llc/iswix-tutorials/tree/master/windows-service) A basic Windows Service that installs and starts without using InstallUtil.
+Implemented in .NET Framework 4.0 and WiX v3.11.
+(Votive)

+[Worker Service](https://github.com/iswix-llc/iswix-tutorials/tree/master/worker-service) A basic Worker Service that installs and starts without using InstallUtil.
+Implemented in .NET 7.0 and WiX v4.0.
+(Heatwave)